 Leland and Jack worked diligently for the next eight years together on the strategy and direction for the bank until the unfortunate death of Leland in April 1980.

 During the 90s, American State Bank was still growing strong, opening two more branches in South Dakota - one in Mellette and one in Miller.
 A new bank building was also completed in Wessington Springs.
 Preston, Jack Steele’s son, brought the third generation of the family into the banking business.
 He traveled throughout the state, learning all he could about the bank’s products and services, later settling in at the Wolsey location as a loan officer.
-He now serves as Executive Vice President.
+He now serves as Chairman of the Board.

 In the spring of 2002, growth was on horizon once again and a sixth branch was added in Huron at the corner of 18th and Dakota.
 In that same year, Lynn Schneider took over the reins as President and CEO.
 The bank embraced a new trust department and investment brokerage to better serve the demands of its customers.
 In 2002 the name of the bank was also changed to American Bank & Trust and the organization incorporated a soaring eagle into the logo.
 Within the next 4 years, the Huron market saw unprecedented growth and the bank expanded its facility.
 A second Huron location was also added at Walmart.